ByteMe23/Movie-review-sentiment-transformer/README.md

-# SentimentScope: Transformer-Based Sentiment Analysis
+# SentimentScope: Transformer-Based Sentiment Analysis on Movie Reviews

-A comprehensive implementation of sentiment analysis using transformer models trained from scratch on the IMDB movie review dataset.
-This project demonstrates how to build, train, and evaluate a transformer-based classifier for binary sentiment classification.
+A complete implementation of sentiment analysis using Transformer models, trained from scratch on the IMDB movie reviews dataset.
+This project showcases how to build, train, and evaluate a Transformer-based model for binary sentiment classification (positive or negative).

 ## 🎯 Project Overview